Professional liability insurance

 It should be noted that the policy covers $1 million per claim, has no total annual limit, and that in the event that you cease to practice or cease to be a member of the Order, you continue to be covered for any professional liability proceeding for six years afterward.

-For further details, consult the policy, the explanations regarding the policy wording changes, and the insurance certificate for 2016-2017 and 2017-2018.
-You can also read the resolution adopted by the Executive committee (in French only) and the policy on refunds for professional liability insurance premiums.
+For further details, consult the policy [PDF] and the insurance certificate [PDF] for 2021-2022.
+You can also read the policy on refunds for professional liability insurance premiums [PDF].